A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 My favorite beach in Provincetown is Long Point Beach.
 Long Point is a quick drive from Commercial Street and is spacious and beautiful.
 Make sure to stop by the Long Point Light Station (the lighthouse) for photos!

 Dog Beach is just what it is called - a dog beach.
-If you are travelling with a pup or miss your dags at home and want to see some dogs head over to Dog Beach!
-Dog Beach is located just beyond Commercial Street.
+If you are travelling with a pup or miss your dogs at home and want to see some dogs head over to Dog Beach!
+It's located just beyond Commercial Street.

 Visit The Art Galleries